d-c-hope/react-sign-in-poc/README.md

 ## Cookies
 The e-cookie value is intended to show the payload that would go in an encrypted cookie However, note that it is not encrypted for this PoC, it is just encoded

+## Unfinished parts
+Everything is fairly rough but some key features not yet implemented include:
+ * Some of the configuration that should be driven off the ptp header is currently hardcoded
+ * Captcha always succeeds - no fake backend to validate it like email, password etc
+ * No captcha on password fails yet on frontend